borislisandro/AstroRun/README.md

-# Space Dodge
+# AstroRun

-Space Dodge is an exciting space-themed arcade game where players control an astronaut and must avoid incoming meteors while collecting coins to increase their score.
+AstroRun is an exciting space-themed arcade game where players control an astronaut and must avoid incoming meteors while collecting coins to increase their score.
 The game includes multiple levels, each increasing in difficulty.

 ## Features